KGALLET/Personal-Config/README.md

-# Personal-Config
+# Personal config files

-I made this repo to put config files I use on my OS X config in order to get it on others UNIX computers
+This repo is used only to store my config files (OS X, ZSH...)